gitMatGaj/SwimWorld/README.md

 Web application

 # How web application work:
+Go to registration and get user role or simply login like user or admin.

+  a) Common user:
+    - username: user
+    - password: testowy

-After registration you can:
+  - If you are Common user you can:
- - login to the SwimWorld website as a common user.
+    - go to the SwimWorld

+  b) Admin:
+    - username: admin
+    - password: testowy

  - If you are admin you can also(CRUD):
     - see list of users
     - add new admin